-- (a) Find the peak access rate for trully random accesses, i.e. accesses that may fall in the same bank but in a different row relative to the previous access.
-Hint: this is directly linked to the (same-bank) cycle time. - (b) Assuming the peak access rate in (a), what is the chip's peak data throughput (Gb/s)?
+(a) Find the peak access rate for trully random accesses, i.e. accesses that may fall in the same bank but in a different row relative to the previous access.
+Hint: this is directly linked to the (same-bank) cycle time.

+(b) Assuming the peak access rate in (a), what is the chip's peak data throughput (Gb/s)?
 Answer separately for all-read's and for all-write's.
-As in class, assume that you may set the burst size to "full page", i.e. "very long", and that the burst goes on continuously until interrupted by the next ACTIVATE command.
+As in the slides, assume that you may set the burst size to "full page", i.e. "very long", and that the burst goes on continuously for as long as possible for it not to adversely interfere with the next ACTIVATE command.